-Almost two years ago, Lawrence Young, MD, William's cardiologist at Yale Medicine, who also treated his father, recommended that William join a cardiovascular genetics study.
+Almost three years ago, Lawrence Young, MD, William's cardiologist at Yale Medicine, who also treated his father, recommended that William join a cardiovascular genetics study.
 "When I first met Bill, I thought his diagnosis would be familial, non-ischemic cardiomyopathy," Dr. Young says.
 Cardiomyopathy refers to any acquired or inherited heart muscle disease and "non-ischemic" means not caused by blocked arteries or heart attacks.
 In the meantime, Dr. Young diagnosed William with ventricular tachycardia, a condition that originates in the heart's ventricles and results in occasional bouts of extremely fast heart beats.
-(William has an implantable cardioverter defribillator [ICD] in his chest that sends electric shocks if his heart begins to beat too fast.)
+(William has an implantable cardioverter defribrillator [ICD] in his chest that sends electric shocks if his heart begins to beat too fast.)

 "I referred Bill to the genetics study here because I felt that even if it didn't reveal a genetic mutation that was currently known to be definitively disease-causing, we would have his information to revisit in the future," Dr. Young says.

 The researchers found that William had two genetic mutations that were considered "of uncertain significance," according to genetic databases and past research at that time.
-Now, just over a year later, after Dr. Mani's study and additional research, it appears likely these two mutations led to William's arrhythmia problems and cardiomyopathy.
+Now, just over two years later, after Dr. Mani's study and additional research, it appears likely these two mutations led to William's arrhythmia problems and cardiomyopathy.
 "We are learning that single mutations may lead to subtle disease, but, in combination with other mutations, they can cause profound disease," he says.
 As part of the study, William's children have the option to also have their exome sequenced.
 They will be able to find out if they have no mutations, one mutated gene, or both, which could lead to a profound disease like their father’s.

 "It's a relief.
 I'm happy that I know the results and that my kids can know theirs, too," William says.
 "I want my children to get an early heads-up on it if they can," he says.
 The research team also alerted William's brothers and sisters to the genetic results, in case they want to take further action.